dipdup-io/aiosubstrate/README.md

 [![GitHub issues](https://img.shields.io/github/issues/dipdup-io/aiosubstrate?color=2c2c2c)](https://github.com/dipdup-io/aiosubstrate/issues)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/dipdup-io/aiosubstrate?color=2c2c2c)](https://github.com/dipdup-io/aiosubstrate/pulls)

-> ⚠️ This project is not related to the PolkaScan team!
+> ⚠️ This project is not related to the PolkaScan or JAMdotTech teams!
 Please, do not send them aiosubstrate bug reports!

 > ⚠️ This project is currently in the beta stage.
 Use with caution.

-A library for interacting with Substrate node, an unofficial fork of [py-substrate-interface](https://github.com/polkascan/py-substrate-interface) with primary goal to achieve compatibility with Python asyncio.
+A library for interacting with Substrate node, an unofficial fork of [py-polkadot-sdk](https://github.com/JAMdotTech/py-polkadot-sdk/) (previously known [py-substrate-interface](https://github.com/polkascan/py-substrate-interface)) as with primary goal to achieve compatibility with Python asyncio.

 ## Description